 Tools and Resources: Helpful Learning and Practice Aids

-• Packet analysis tools for understanding data flow
+• Packet analysis tools to observe data flow

 • IP addressing calculators for subnet learning